-- Introducing a new activity where children traced their silhouette on butcher paper for a selfportrait, was engaging and creative addition to the curriculum. - Dividing children into smaller groups with the volunteers, allotted for one-on-one attention. - Creating a balance between interactive activities and discussion increased children involvement and participation. - Having five volunteers helped meet the children's needs and increased productivity.
-Our goal is to recruit an equal male-female volunteer ratio in the future. - Completing activities outdoors served as motivation to complete activities and garnered the children's attention.
+Upon reflection, we had several takeaway points from this year.
+The first was introducing a new activity where children traced their silhouette on butcher paper as a self-portrait.
+This served as an engaging and creative addition to the curriculum.
+We found dividing children into smaller groups with the volunteers allotted for more one-on-one attention.
+In addition, creating a balance between interactive activities and discussions increased children involvement and participation.
+Having five volunteers helped meet the children's needs and increased productivity.
+Our recruitment goal for the following year is to have an equal male-female volunteer ratio in the future.
+Lastly, completing activities outdoors served as motivation to stay on task and garnered the children's attention.